 6. Visit the Audubon Nature Centre and Aquarium

-Rhode Island’s largest nature as well as aquarium centre, it is an excellent choice to take a stroll at.
+Rhode Island’s largest nature as well as aquarium center, it is an excellent choice to take a stroll at.
 The trails and meadows are free for walking, open to the public.
-However, to enter the education centre, you have to pay a minimal fee.
+However, to enter the education center, you have to pay a minimal fee.
 It is a fantastic place to get a close look at birds and protected animal species.
 There are special events arranged at specific times of the year, like the Raptor Weekend in the month of September.
 The aquarium is more recommended for kids so do not forget to take your little ones there!

 7. Take a stroll at Hell’s Half Acre

 The village was once a haven for gambling, prostitution and occasional murders, which is why the village has the name it has.
 Now, there is no such occurrence.
 It is a beautiful place.
 If you are interested in hunting, this is where you need to be on guard.